-- For Example: - o An assignment graded Good, Satisfactory, Needs Improvement, Non-Existent drops from Good to Satisfactory, at best, if assignment is one day late. - o Assignments graded on a percentage basis are docked 10% for each day late. - Working days are Monday, Tuesday, Wednesday, Thursday and Friday, except when defined as a holiday by the NDSU Academic calendar or campus closed due to weather.
+- E.g., An assignment graded Good, Satisfactory, Needs Improvement, Non-Existent drops from Good to Satisfactory, at best, if an assignment is one day late. - Assignments graded on a percentage basis are docked a 10% penalty per NDSU class day. - Working days are Monday, Tuesday, Wednesday, Thursday, and Friday, except when defined as a holiday by the NDSU Academic calendar or campus closed due to weather.

 NOTE: Time received is based on the electronic date recorded per email or Blackboard.
-If the assignment is due Tuesday and the electronic date Tuesday 11:59:59 PM, it is still on-time.
+If the assignment is due Tuesday and the electronic date is Tuesday 11:59:59 PM, it is still on time.
 If the electronic date is 12:00:00 AM Wednesday, the assignment is one day late.